2022 - 2023

 Transportation

 Students are required to ride the bus or authorized vehicles to all events and competitions.
-If a student wishes to return home from an activity with his/her parent, the parent must sign out with the director at the event.
+If a student wishes to return home from an activity with his/her parent, the parent must sign out with the Band Director or chaperone at the event.
 Students may be allowed to return home with another student’s parent or another family member if prior arrangements have been made with Battlefield’s Principal.
 If prior arrangements have not been made, the student must go home with the band or with a parent.
 Inappropriate behavior on school buses or charter buses will not be tolerated.
 Violators will be completely removed from marching band (practices, performances, pictures, etc.) for a period of 2 weeks from the time of the infraction.
 In addition, the involved students will not receive a letter or a bar at the end of the season.
 The students will not receive any points for practices or events during the two weeks missed.

-Payments, Fundraising and Student Accounts
+Payments, Fundraising, and Student Accounts

 All fees are required to be paid in a timely manner.
 They should be placed in the BSO black box in the band room, clearly marked with the payment purpose and student name.
 Please include a receipt, if applicable.

 Participation in school sanctioned band fundraising is vital for our band program to be successful.
-To increase student participation, a portion of a student’s individual fundraising efforts will be held in a student account and managed by the Band Support Organization Treasurer.
+To increase student participation, a portion of a student’s individual fundraising efforts will be held in a student account and managed by the BSO Treasurer.
 These funds may be used for marching band fees, rental fees for gloves/shoes/socks, band trip costs, audition fees, or other initiatives determined by the Band Director or BSO.
 All monies not used prior to graduation or transfer from Battlefield High School will be returned to the BSO general account.

 Marching Fees cover:

-Uniform cleaning and maintenance |
+Uniform cleaning and maintenance

-Staffing and show design |
+Staffing and show design

-Prop and set design and construction |
+Prop and set design and construction

-Supplies, equipment, and repairs to BHS/BSO owned instruments and equipment |
+Supplies, equipment, and repairs to BHS/BSO owned instruments and equipment

 Withdrawing “Money” From Student Accounts